 The mobile trading app from Oanda is a user-friendly platform that offers a two-step login process that ensures customer security.
-The search functions of the website are quite nice and come with all information searched for.
+The search functions of the website are pretty lovely and come with all information searched for.
 The only downer is that there is no face ID login.

 NinjaTrader – Automated Trading Solutions

-We hope after reading this review you have got a fair idea about the best forex brokers in Australia which are regulated by ASIC.
+After reading this review, we hope you have a fair idea about the best Australian forex brokers, which ASIC regulates.
 Forex trading innately presents a high risk of losing money.
-All foreign exchange brokers run a disclaimer about the market risks as many accounts lose money while trading.
-To combat such a high risk of losing money, thorough market research, and in-depth market knowledge come in handy.
+All foreign exchange brokers run a disclaimer about the market risks as many retail investor accounts lose money while trading.
+To combat such an increased risk of losing money, thorough market research and in-depth market knowledge come in handy.
 A prepared hand always performs better.
-Therefore, whether you are a beginner or a seasoned trader, take your time to feel assured about a forex trader, its offerings, its pros, and cons, etc; before deciding to dive into it.
+Therefore, whether you are a beginner or a seasoned trader, take your time to feel assured about a forex trader, its offerings, pros and cons, etc., before deciding to dive into it.

 CFDs are complex trading instruments.
 They can lead to a high risk of losing money and it can crumble any budget within seconds.
 Therefore, the importance of a well-informed decision can’t be emphasized enough.
-Please consider your risk capacity, investment capacity, market knowledge, finance management capabilities, before investing so that you do not lose money.
-Also, always opt for a broker regulated by ASIC, in that case, there is less risk involved.
-You will look up for a list of ASIC regulated forex brokers on any reliable website.
-Do refer to the information on that list before choosing your forex broker.
+Please consider your risk capacity, investment capacity, forex market knowledge, finance management capabilities before investing so that you do not lose money.
+Also, always opt for a broker regulated by ASIC; there is less risk involved in that case.
+You will look up a list of ASIC-regulated forex brokers on any reliable website.
+Do refer to the information on that list before choosing your Australian forex broker.

-In the forex market, the intensity of buy and sell orders stay in demand which makes the spread or difference to drop to 0 pips.
-This makes the spreads to start with 0 pips through the received quotes whereas the trading costs are charged based on a fixed commission on every trade.
-That is why it is important to have clear market knowledge so that one does not get allured by attractive 0 pips opportunities and then lose money.
+In the forex market, the intensity of buy and sell orders stays in demand, making the spread or difference drop to 0 pips.
+This makes the spreads start with 0 pips through the received quotes, whereas the trading costs are charged based on a fixed commission on every trade.
+That is why it is essential to have the explicit market knowledge not to get allured by attractive 0 pips opportunities and then lose money.
 An awareness and thorough information about the market ensure that you don’t lose money while trading and gain strong experience with time.